UniversalDependencies/docs/_usd/remnant.md

 remnant(bronze-3, silver-6)
 remnant(silver-6, gold-10)
 </div>

+Note in particular that (unlike for *conj*), *remnant* uses a chaining analysis where each subsequent remnant depends on the immediately preceding remnant/correlate.
+The reason for this is that otherwise in a sentence with 2 or more chained ellipses the dependency structure would no longer track which remnants go together.
+It would become impossible to determine whether Mary won silver and Sandy gold, or Mary won gold and Sandy silver.

 The *remnant* relation is used when no predicational material is present.
 In contrast, in right-node-raising (RNR) and VP-ellipsis constructions in which some kind of predicational or verbal material is still present, the *remnant* relation is not used.
 In RNR, the verbs are coordinated and the object is a *dobj* of the first verb: